Danny Noonan – IC or Employee?

 After reviewing the evidence, it would appear that using the Borello test that there are some arguments for Judge Smails to make in favor of keeping Danny and his caddie colleagues as IC’s.
 However, when applying the ABC test, as we must do in several states today, the caddies fail several of the test criteria and fail the test.

-CaddieNow has solutions for clubs to consider to help alleviate the risks and liability associated with both the Borello and “ABC” tests – both IC and Employee programs.
-Connect with us to start a conversation and hear how clubs, just like yours, protect their caddie programs.
+CaddieNow has solutions for clubs to consider to help alleviate the risks and liability associated with the new laws impacting caddie classification, including both the Borello and “ABC” tests – both IC and Employee programs.
+Connect with us to continue the conversation and hear how clubs, many just like yours, are leveraging our suite of services to protect their caddie programs.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available are for general informational purposes only.